nrepl/nrepl/README.md

 tested. nREPL's team pledges to evolve them only in backwards-compatible ways.

+The protocol itself is formally specified at <https://spec.nrepl.org>.

 All experimental features are marked explicitly as such in nREPL's documentation, but even those are fairly stable by most standards.